FenixAlliance/ABS.Docs/Components/Alliance-Passport-Services.md

 ## Managing Identity

-With the Alliance Business Suite, you can easily manage app secrets, which are a way to store and use confidential information.
+With the Alliance Business Suite, you can easily manage Authentication and Authorization flows.

 ## Understanding how APS works
 Before you create Account Holders or Business Tenants, you should understand how APS enables IAM workflows.